-2.8.4 Packing group assignment of mixtures corrosive to skin: Step-wise approach
+2.8.4 Alternative packing group assignment methods of mixtures corrosive to skin: Step-wise approach

 2.8.4.1 General provisions

-2.8.4.1.1 Where sufficient test data from in vivo or in vitro tests is available for classification, the mixture shall be classified using the criteria for substances in 2.8.2.1 as illustrated in Table 2.8.2.1.

-2.8.4.1.2 For mixtures it is necessary to obtain or derive information that allows the criteria to be applied to the mixture for the purpose of classification and assignment of packing groups.
+2.8.4.1.1 For mixtures, it is necessary to obtain or derive information that allows the criteria to be applied to the mixture for the purpose of classification and assignment of packing groups.
 The approach to classification and assignment of packing groups is tiered, and is dependent upon the amount of information available for the mixture itself, for similar mixtures and/or for its ingredients.
 The flow chart of Figure 2.8.4.1 below outlines the process to be followed:

 Figure 2.8.4.1: Step-wise approach to classify and assign packing group of corrosive mixtures